tc39/how-we-work/management.md

 The chair group would like help in all aspects of meeting planning.
 Contact Daniel Ehrenberg (littledan@igalia.com) if you're interested in getting involved.

+#### Administrating chat channels

+The chairs are the administrators of TC39's [chat channels](./matrix-guide.md).
+They are responsible for:
+- Giving delegates the appropriate permission levels when they are onboarded and offboarded.
+- Moderating the channels, for example blocking spammers and trolls when necessary.

+The Code of Conduct committee (see below) also has the power to moderate the chat channels as part of its responsibility to respond to conduct reports.

+Moderation actions include muting a user, kicking them from a channel, banning them permanently, and removing individual messages.

 ## ECMA-262 editor group

 ### Who is involved